 Western medicine explains acupuncture’s effects within a different framework.
 Some Western scientists believe that this technique stimulates the central nervous system, signaling the body to release various substances including endorphins, immune system cells, natural opioids, neurotransmitters, and neurohormones.
 These may help control pain, change how the body experiences pain, and promote physical and emotional well-being.
 Some research also indicates that alternative medicine influences involuntary central nervous functions, such as blood pressure, blood flow, and body temperature regulation.

 All the leading hospitals in the US provide integrative medicine service to their patients, including Mayo Clinic, Cleveland Clinic, Johns Hopkins Hospital, Massachusetts General Hospital, and many more.

 What Conditions Does Acupuncture Treat?

-The World Health Organization endorses acupuncture, and clinical studies have shown it to be a beneficial treatment for many conditions, including:
+The World Health Organization endorses alternative medicine, and clinical studies have shown it to be a beneficial treatment for many conditions, including:

-Is Acupuncture in Gainesville, FL Safe?
+Is Acupuncture in Gainesville Safe?
 Does It Have Any Side Effects?

 - Have a bleeding disorder.
 Your chances of bleeding or bruising from the needles increase if you have a bleeding disorder or if you’re taking blood thinners.

 - Have a pacemaker.
-Acupuncture that involves applying mild electrical pulses to the needles can interfere with a pacemaker’s operation.
+Applying mild electrical pulses to the needles can interfere with a pacemaker’s operation.

 - Are pregnant.
-Some types of acupuncture techniques are thought to stimulate labor, which could result in a premature delivery.
+Some techniques are thought to stimulate labor, which could result in a premature delivery.